 Question User Experience Best Practices

 Finally, it helps to have an inquisitive work philosophy.
 User experience designers are better innovators when they are encouraged to question every solution they develop.
 It’s clearly important for everyone involved in the UX design process to be on the same page regarding their goals.
-But, it’s also necessary for developers to have a certain degree of freedom when it comes to sharing new ideas and pointing everyone in new directions beyond the established user experience best practices.
+But, it’s also necessary for developers to have a certain degree of freedom.
+Developers can share new ideas and point everyone in new directions beyond the established user experience best practices.

 This philosophy is inherent in the startup environment.
 After all, 90% of startups fail.
-UX product design teams working in those environments know they need to be creative and mindful in order to build a product that succeeds.
+UX product design teams working in those environments know they need to be creative and mindful.
+Otherwise they will build a product which fails to meet expectations.

 That’s the key difference between startup and enterprise UX design.
-In an enterprise environment, the fact that the organization has already achieved some degree of success can result in a limited perspective on how to continue serving customers.
+In an enterprise environment, an organisations success can limit perspective on how to continue serving customers.

 Again, that doesn’t mean user experience web design teams and app developers for enterprises must conform to this approach.
 They simply need to remember to think like startup design teams.